 What justifies a whole section on shoebox units?
 Simple: these are often the first choice for new buyers, be they home owners or investors.
 Also called mickey mouse apartments (although developers and agents avoid that term now), these are low-quantum units that see you owning a property in the CBD for $1 million or under, or even a condo unit at the price of a resale five-room flat in city fringe regions.

-Besides the key factor of a CCR location, what are the other elements to think about?
+Besides appreciation, what are the other elements to think about?

 - A much higher price per square foot, for a lower quantum